Travel, internship add to cyber skills and career options

 But the on-campus experience for students at Melbourne is also “a must”, he says, and one he hopes future students will be able to return to following the successful control of the COVID-19 pandemic.
 “Not all universities can offer the kinds of social opportunities, the different interest groups and student societies that Melbourne has.”

-Mark graduates at the end of 2020 and is keeping his options open for now.
+Mark graduated in 2020 and is keeping his options open for now.
 He is currently working part-time in a project management role with a small startup business creating mobile apps for students learning English as another language.

 “It’s not strictly cybersecurity,” he says.
 “But the masters course has opened many doors for me, and I am able to choose from so many different options for my career path.